 Understand Your Role as a Landlord

 First things first, landlords need to understand what they’re getting into, as being a property owner goes beyond just receiving rental income from a tenant or signing a lease agreement.
-It also involves important responsibilities, such as understanding tax deductions available for property owners and complying with landlord-tenant laws.

 One key responsibility you’ll have as a property owner is screening renters, which is crucial in ensuring that you land the right renters for your house.
-A good tenant screening process is one that qualifies tenants based on their rental income, credit rating, employment history, rental background, and criminal history.
+A good tenant screening process is one that qualifies tenants based on their income, credit rating, employment history, rental background, and criminal history.

 You should also be cautious of the questions you ask prospects when screening them.
 The Fair Housing Act requires that landlords steer clear of anything that discriminates against tenants on the basis of the 7 protected classes: race, color, religion, nationality, familial status, gender, and disability.